Here's how to enjoy the Super Bowl, even if you don't follow football

 The Super Bowl was scaled back last year due to the ongoing pandemic, but attendance at this year's match-up will not be capped.
 In fact, SoFi stadium has the capacity to seat more than 70,000 fans.

-Fans at the stadium will be required to show proof of vaccination or a negative test.
+Fans at the stadium are required to show proof of vaccination or a negative test.
 Masks are required at all times except for when eating or drinking.

 The stadium, which is the first "indoor-outdoor" stadium to be constructed, is home of the Rams and the Los Angeles Chargers.
 The structure is topped with a translucent roof.

-And even though the Super Bowl will mean Los Angeles playing in Los Angeles, the stadium will still be a neutral site, as locations are chosen years ahead.
-All of the Rams branding and field colors won't be on the field come game time — which is 6:30 p.m., airing on NBC and NBC streaming platforms.
+And even though the Super Bowl will mean the Los Angeles team is playing in Los Angeles, the stadium will still be a neutral site, as locations are chosen years ahead.
+All of the Rams branding and field colors aren't on the field come game time — which is 6:30 p.m.
+ET, airing on NBC and NBC streaming platforms.